LAStools/LAStools/bin/shp2las_README.txt

   Allows adding a VLR to the header with projection information.

-  Please license from martin.isenburg@rapidlasso.com to use shp2las commercially.
+  Please license from info@rapidlasso.de to use shp2las commercially.

   For updates check the website or join the LAStools mailing list.